Saint Joseph Cafasso

 Even as a young man, Joseph loved to attend Mass and was known for his humility and fervor in prayer.
 After his ordination, he was assigned to a seminary in Turin.
-There he worked especially against the spirit of Jansenism, an excessive preoccupation with sin and damnation.
-Joseph used the works of Saint Francis de Sales and Saint Alphonsus Liguori to moderate the rigorism popular at the seminary.
+There he worked especially against the spirit of Jansenism–an excessive preoccupation with sin and damnation.
+He used the works of Saint Francis de Sales and Saint Alphonsus Liguori to moderate the rigorism popular at the seminary.

-Saint John Bosco was one of Joseph’s pupils.
-Joseph urged John Bosco to establish the Salesians to work with the youth of Turin.
-Joseph was canonized in 1947.
+Joseph urged one of his former pupils–Saint John Bosco–to establish the Salesians congregation to work with the youth of Turin.
+Joseph Cafasso died in 1860, and was canonized in 1947.

 Devotion to the Eucharist gave energy to all Joseph’s other activities.
-Long prayer before the Blessed Sacrament has been characteristic of many Catholics who have lived out the Gospel well, Saint Francis, Bishop Sheen, Cardinal Bernardin, and Saint Teresa of Calcutta among them.
+Long prayer before the Blessed Sacrament has been characteristic of many Catholics who have lived out the Gospel well: Saint Francis, Bishop Fulton Sheen, Cardinal Joseph Bernardin, and Saint Teresa of Calcutta among them.

 The Liturgical Feast of Saint Joseph Cafasso is June 23.